-Mississippi State Capitol Building in Jackson, Mississippi
+Mississippi State Capitol Building in Jackson, MI

 Another employee with no experience hired for the same position started at $101,500 a year.
-In January 2012, Kristie Metcalfe’s co-workers received raises, but she did not.
+In January 2012, Kristie Metcalfe’s colleagues received raises, but she did not.
 She appealed but was dismissed and quit shortly thereafter.

 The U.S. Department of Justice is suing the Mississippi State Senate to pay Kristie Metcalfe her salary, along with damages and other restitution.